Robust Distributed Optimization With Randomly Corrupted Gradients: Introduction

-RANGE is designed with three ingredients: (1) temporal gradient averaging, (2) robust aggregation, and (3) gradient normalization.
-The temporal gradient averaging step estimates the robust mean of each agent's historical gradient data over a finite window to compute a robustified gradient for each agent.
+RANGE is designed with three ingredients: (1) \bt{temporal robust aggregation}, (2) \bt{spatial robust aggregation}, and (3) gradient normalization.
+The \bt{temporal robust aggregation} step estimates the robust mean of each agent's historical gradient data over a finite window to compute a robustified gradient for each agent.
 Informally, the received gradients over a period of time contain a fraction of trustworthy information that can be extracted by the algorithm to perform faithful computations rather than applying potentially corrupt gradients directly.
-In case the robustified gradient produced by temporal averaging becomes contaminated by corruption, another layer of defense mechanism is implemented via robust aggregation of all the agents' robustified gradients.
-Lastly, normalization preserves only the directional information and thus prevents large updates that corrupt gradients might cause in case the temporal averaging and robust aggregation steps do not sufficiently eliminate corruptions.
+In case the robustified gradient produced by \bt{temporal robust aggregation} becomes contaminated by corruption, another layer of defense mechanism is implemented via \bt{spatial robust aggregation} of all the agents' robustified gradients.
+Lastly, normalization preserves only the directional information and thus prevents large updates that corrupt gradients might cause in case the \bt{temporal robust aggregation} and \bt{spatial robust aggregation} steps do not sufficiently eliminate corruptions.